-a.
-Industrial mortgage (hipoteca industria).
-Reserved to Mexican financial institutions, this type of in rem security is regulated in the Credit Institutions Act (Ley de Instituciones de Crédito) and covers the whole economic unit that is considered as the company, particularly all present and future real estate and movable assets that the company uses that are considered an economic unit, including cash and accounts receivable.
-Therefore, unlike real estate mortgages, which are specific to the identified property, industrial mortgages may be general.

-Secured working capital (liquid assets) or b. fixed assets loan agreements.
-Also known as chattel mortgages and referred to in Mexico as créditos de habilitación o avío and refaccionario, these financing transactions are aimed at the agricultural, livestock, forestry and fishery sectors, granted either for the financed acquisition of working capital and other raw materials, named habilitación o avío, or for the financed acquisition of fixed assets, named refaccionario.
+- Industrial mortgage (hipoteca industrial).
+Reserved for Mexican financial institutions and auxiliary financial institutions, this type of in rem security is regulated in the Credit Institutions Act (Ley de Instituciones de Crédito) and the General Act on Credit Organizations and Related Activities (Ley General de Organizaciones y Actividades Auxiliares del Crédito) and covers the whole economic unit that is considered as the company, particularly all present and future real estate and movable assets that the company uses that are considered an economic unit, including cash and accounts receivable.
+Therefore, unlike real estate mortgages, which are specific to the identified property, industrial mortgages may be general. - Working capital loans (créditos de habilitación o avío) and fixed asset loans (refaccionarios) are financing transactions aimed at the agricultural, livestock, forestry, and fishery sectors, granted either for the financed acquisition of working capital and other raw materials (i.e., habilitación o avío) or for the financed acquisition of fixed assets (i.e., refaccionario).
 As part of these types of financing transaction, the debtor must grant as collateral the production unit being financed.
 The creditor is granted a general security that covers the assets that the debtor purchases with the financing resources (e.g., working capital, raw materials, and fixed assets) and the proceeds of those assets until the secured obligations have been fulfilled.
 These transactions must be registered with the Sole Registry of Security Interest over Movable Assets (Registro Único de Garantías Mobiliarias).